namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Logged
 - Saving a mauviel pot with baking soda from oatmeal burning [yet again](https://michal.piekarczyk.xyz/note/2026-06-03--save-pot/) (2026-06-03).
+- Saw broadway show, The Giant, about Roald Dahl, wow, big fan of main actor that was great (2026-06-13).
+- Finally linked my macbook as a linked Signal app.
+Trying to reduce the typing on them small phone screens, like can already do with imessage (2026-06-13).
+-

 ## 2026-05
 ### Logged